 I think I’ve covered that it isn’t just you, but keep remembering it, it really helps!

 Support groups might work, but they might not.
 You don’t have to meet people to have support though, there are plenty of online groups you can join.
 Likewise, I found reading so helpful, other people’s experiences helped me remember that I wasn’t alone, and that other people had walked the same path before me and survived.
 In fact, not only had they survived but it was worth the struggle.

 🎄 Enjoy it!

 Remember this, you will probably have a fab time.
 You’ll remember everything you say, and everything you do.
-You don’t have to worry that you might have ‘one too many’ and embarrass yourself and when someone else does, you’ll remember that too!
+You’ll not have ‘one too many’ and embarrass yourself and when someone else does, you’ll remember that too!

 I hope this helps, even just a little bit, I know that I felt nervous before my first couple of non-drinking events, and even now, I don’t choose to go to many.
 I’d rather do other things now, so they have to be good for me to go!

 Let me know how your festive season goes though, and if any of these ideas work for you!